yossale/coop/README.md

 #### Setting PHP Environment

+The php.ini file holds the settings for the php running environment.
 * Set `short_open_tag = On`.
 The application code uses `<? ?>` code blocks in some places in the source.
 This will allow the PHP parser to recognize that code.

 #### Setting Up The Development Server